Update a hyperlink or picture column in SharePoint using Microsoft Power Automate (Flow)

 Click to enlarge

-7 Replies to “Update a hyperlink or picture column in SharePoint using Microsoft Power Automate (Flow)”
+7 responses to “Update a hyperlink or picture column in SharePoint using Microsoft Power Automate (Flow)”

 One thing I would add is, if the list name has been changed, you have to use the current list name in the api field but the original list name in the body.
 The column name in the body has to be the internal SharePoint column name.
 That is what got it to work, for me, anyway.